 There was an additional benefit from working the overhanging routes first.
 By the time we were done climbing at Comic Wall, I could finally boulder with some degree of success.
 Being able to boulder was encouraging and it made me feel more inclined to boulder again and that helped me to further develop my upper body strength.

 9. Training Schedule

 If you want to get good at anything, you've got to put in the hours.
-Well, the same goes with climbing.
+Well, the same goes for climbing.
 It's also a good idea to set up a training schedule that you can stick to.
-If you're anything like me, you'll discover that even a missed week of climbing can do some serious damage to your climbing ability, so it pays to hit the rock s as often as you possibly can.
+If you're anything like me, you'll discover that even a missed week of climbing can do some serious damage to your climbing ability, so it pays to hit the rocks as often as you possibly can.

-Thursday evening - traversing warm-up, climb a few routes, work on project route, boulder if time permits.
+- Thursday evening: traversing warm-up, climbing a few routes, work on project route, boulder if time permits.

 Follow your training schedule and adjust it as necessary to address your weaknesses.
 For instance, if you detect a weakness in your footwork, include some training time to tackle that problem.

 The power of visualisation lies in the fact that the mind cannot differentiate a real memory from visual images that are made up.
 If you create enough visual images and store them as memories, you can fool your mind into believing that these are past memories, rather than created images.